 There is nothing more powerful than an idea whose time has come. – Victor Hugo

 The most sustainable economy would be one in which the goods consumed in a region are produced in the same region using local resources and local labor.
-Ernest Fritz Schumacher referred to such a system as “an economy of permanence.”
+Ernst Fritz Schumacher referred to such a system as “an economy of permanence.”
 His 1973 book Small is Beautiful: Economics as if People Mattered, remains the most compelling case for building vibrant regional economies as a counterpoint to our increasing reliance on far flung global production systems.

 The Schumacher Center for a New Economics, formed in 1980 after E. F. Schumacher’s death, is dedicated to creating and promoting the appropriate scaled economic tools that foster patterns of regional economic production and trade, benefiting small businesses and family farms, and involving consumers ever more directly with the people and land of their community.
 Among these tools are local currencies.
 During the weekend of June 25-27, 2004, the Schumacher Center convened a conference “Local Currencies in the Twenty-First Century: Understanding Money, Building Local Economies, Renewing Community”.
 Over three hundred people gathered at Bard College on the Hudson River in New York State to join what conference participant Pete Seeger called, “the best conference I ever attended.”